1452 (10th March)

 Afonso V of Portugal, who was betrothed to Henry IV’s daughter Joanna, invaded Castile and declared Joanna the rightful Queen of Castile.
 Ferdinand led the army against Afonso.

-A stillborn son was born to Ferdinand and Isabella in Cerebros.
+A stillborn son was born to Ferdinand of Aragon and Isabella of Castile in Cerebros.

 1476 (1st March)